RachelSkyler/DaysJourney-API/README.md

 DaysJourney-API
 ===============

-This API using Day's Journey, Android App.
+This API is used by Day's Journey, Android App.

 ##Information